 Preface.
 I think that Ward & Brownlee’s 2000 book “Rare Earth: why complex life is uncommon in the universe” is one of the most profound and important books I’ve ever read.
 What if we are the only intelligent species in the galaxy, or universe?
-There are many strong reasons to think so.
-Bacteria on the other hand, a dime a dozen, probably splattered all over planets within a reasonable Goldilocks zone from their star.
+There are many reasons to think so.
+Bacteria on the other hand, are a dime a dozen, and probably splattered over planets within a reasonable Goldilocks zone from their star.

 This is an issue many people are aware of, but not worried about.
 We can always go to Mars.
 Not!
 As I write about in “Escaped to Mars after we’ve trashed the Earth?”

 Below is the latest news on how rare intelligent life in the universe may be, and a long extract from Wikipedia’s summary of the “Rare Earth Hypothesis”.
-But you really ought to go to the original Wikipedia article, since I didn’t include their pictures, nor the counter-arguments, and the references, or better yet, the book “Rare Earth”

 At the end, I also have an article from The New Yorker about space aliens visiting earth, perhaps it’s a good thing they almost certainly don’t exist.